Can visualization alleviate dichotomous thinking? Effects of visual representations on the cliff effect: One-sample Experiment

 We observe at least some kind of a cliff effect -- a sudden drop in confidence -- with all representation styles.
 Within the ``statistically significant region'' (\ie when $p<0.05$) the slope of the confidence level in relation to the underlying \pvalue\ is the least steep for the classic CI visualization, but there is a large drop in confidence when moving to $p>0.05$, even larger than with the textual information.
 The textual representation with $p$-value, on the other hand, behaves similarly to the violin CI plot until $p=0.05$, after which the confidence in the \pvalue\ representation drops below all other techniques.
 The gradient CI plot and the violin CI plot both have a smaller -- although visible -- drop in confidence and also otherwise show a similar pattern, except that the confidence level of the gradient CI plot is constantly below that of the violin CI plot.
+The range of confidence is very similar across all representation styles, which suggests that the smaller cliff effect of gradient CI and violin CI plot is not to due to overall smaller confidence (not an unreasonable assumption given their more fuzzy nature compared to classic CI).
 There were no clear differences in the probabilities of an extreme answer (``zero confidence'' or ``full confidence'') between the visualization styles (see the supplementary material).